CreditView

 CHALLENGES

-To avoid delays in the schedule due to challenges with the newly implemented CMS, I consulted with the lead designer on that team to think through workarounds
+To avoid delays in the schedule due to challenges with the newly implemented CMS, I consulted with the design lead on that team to discuss workarounds

 (Click to enlarge) Product cards from the existing design system in my original layout